-If you fall behind in your mortgage payments, you will likely lose your home to foreclosure.
-Foreclosure is the legal process that allows a lender to sell your property to satisfy the debt you owe.
-Read on to get an overview of the parties and terminology involved in a home loan transaction, find out the general steps in the foreclosure process, and learn some defenses that might be available to you in a foreclosure.
+If you fall far enough behind in your mortgage payments, you'll likely lose your home to a foreclosure.
+"Foreclosure" is the legal process that allows a lender, or the subsequent loan owner, to sell your property to satisfy the debt you owe.

 The key parties involved in most home loan transactions and foreclosures are:

-A promissory note is like an IOU.
-A promissory note is the document that contains a borrower's promise to repay the amount borrowed.
+A "promissory note" is the document that contains a borrower's promise to repay the amount borrowed.

-Mortgages and deeds of trust give the power to foreclose.
-A mortgage—or, in some states, a deed of trust—is the contract that gives the lender the right to sell the home through a process called foreclosure if the borrower doesn't make payments on the loan.
-(Learn more about the difference between the difference between a mortgage and deed of trust.)
+A "mortgage" or, in some states, a "deed of trust," is the contract that gives the lender the right to foreclose if the borrower doesn't make payments on the loan.
 When the lender records this document in the land records, it creates a lien on the home.

-Endorsements and assignments.
 Promissory notes are transferable, and banks often buy and sell home loans.
-When a loan changes hands, the promissory note is endorsed (signed over) to the new owner of the loan.
-The seller documents the transfer by recording an assignment of the mortgage or deed of trust in the land records.
-(Learn more about the difference between an assignment and an endorsement.)
+When a loan changes hands, the promissory note is endorsed (signed over) to the loan's new owner.

-What’s a redemption period?
-Certain states have laws giving a foreclosed homeowner the right to regain ownership of the home—called "redeeming" the property—after a foreclosure sale by reimbursing the buyer for the amount paid at the sale or by repaying the full amount of the mortgage debt.
+Some states have laws giving a foreclosed homeowner the right to regain ownership of the home, called "redeeming" the property, after a foreclosure sale by reimbursing the buyer for the amount paid at the sale or by repaying the full amount of the mortgage debt.

-Depending on state law and your individual circumstances, you might have a defense to a foreclosure.
+Depending on state law and your individual circumstances, you might have a defense against a foreclosure.
 A few potential foreclosure defenses include:

 While this article provides a general picture of how foreclosure works, laws vary from state to state.
 To get specific information about your state's foreclosure procedures and how they apply to your particular situation, consider talking to a local foreclosure attorney.